customer7/ncn/src/site/notes/Blog.md

 ## Before It All Began...

-... was the rollercoaster neurosurgery residency training experience.
+...was the rollercoaster neurosurgery residency training experience.